aosp-mirror/platform_development/tools/looperprofiler/README.txt

 After profiling the file must be pulled from the device using adb pull.

-To use this tool, compile the single .java file and run: java LooperTraceToJSON myLooperTracesFile > looper.trace.json
+To use this tool, compile the single .java file and run: java LooperTraceToTraceView myLooperTracesFile looperTraceViewFile

-Then open LooperTrace.html and you can inspect your looper traces.
+The run traceview looperTraceViewFile